Get News & Updates Directly To Your Inbox

 Find A Doctor Or Hospital In Your Network.

 Your body is even designed to deal with it.
 Our natural fight-or-flight response kicks in when we feel threatened.
 The brain triggers the release of hormones and a sense of alarm.
 The hormones are meant to help us either fight the threat or run away from it.

 What happens if your body feels stressed a lot?
 How does your body fare if you are in a constant state of alarm?

 When your body is in a prolonged stressed state, it doesn’t have time to recover.
 You may feel tired and anxious.
 It also takes a toll on your organs and can trigger disease.
 Heart attacks, cancer, diabetes and other life-threatening illnesses have all been linked to stress.

 That’s why it’s so important to fend it off.
 Still, there are a lot of myths surrounding our understanding of stress and the best ways to prevent it.

-Myth 1: Stress comes from outside factors.While some situations seem more stressful than others – such as the death of a family member or starting a new job – the stress you feel comes from how you deal with what’s happening, not from what’s happening itself.
+Myth 1: Stress comes from outside factors.
+Some situations are more stressful than others.
+A death in the family and starting a new job are two.
+In both cases, stress is triggered by the way you deal with what’s happening, not from what’s happening itself.
 That’s why people have different reactions to the same scenario.

 Myth 4: Stress is not a big deal.
 Stress can affect your entire body.
-It can make many health problems worse, from depression to migraines to asthma.
+It can make many health problems worse – everything from depression and migraines to asthma and sleeplessness.